R-Krishnakumar94/air-quality-project/README.md

 # 📥 Data Source

-Data is collected from the **OpenAQ v3 API**, a global open air-quality platform.
+Data is collected using the **OpenAQ v3 API**, pulling PM2.5 values from sensors in EE, LV, and LT.

 ------------------------------------------------------------------------